 The largest art museum in Israel is based in Tel Aviv, and it has been open since before the country itself even existed.
 It contains a host of incredible artwork from Israeli and international artists, of both impressionism and post-impressionism.

-While many interesting exhibits come and go over time, there are works of a number of famous names that are based here permanently – such as Henri Moore, Picasso and Auguste Rodin.
+While many interesting exhibits come and go over time, there are works of a number of famous names that are based here permanently.
+To name a few: Henri Moore, Picasso and Auguste Rodin.
 The new wing, which opened just three years ago, also has some notable architecture worth viewing.

 The White City

-Tel Aviv is home to the world’s biggest collection of Bauhaus-style buildings, with their colour earning the area in which they’re located the nickname of “The White City”.
-They were constructed in the 1920s and 1930s by Jewish people emigrating from Germany, and have been restored following its designation as a UNESCO World Heritage Site in 2003.
+Tel Aviv is home to the world’s biggest collection of Bauhaus-style buildings.
+With their colour earning the area in which they’re located the nickname of “The White City”.
+They were constructed in the 1920s and 1930s by Jewish people emigrating from Germany.
+The White City has been restored following its designation as a UNESCO World Heritage Site in 2003.

 The intention of building these structures was to recreate the atmosphere of café-culture in Europe, but with a more modernist style.
 Today, the district has a fun atmosphere with restaurants and boutiques lining the streets.